lrivkin/lswebhomework3/README.md

 ```

-My name is:
+My name is: Leah

-I like to:
+I like to: code things

-I'm learning:
+I'm learning: how to use git

 ```